theparticleman/csharp9and10features/readme.md

 C# 9 was released in 2020 and is supported in .NET 5 and above

 C# 10 is currently in release preview.
-It is supported in .NET 6 and above which is scheduled to be released in November of 2021.
+It is supported in .NET 6 and above which was released in November of 2021 and is an LTS release.

 [C# 9 Features](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9)